Spreadsheet Document API Structure

 An individual row in a worksheet.

 An individual column in a worksheet.

-A box at the intersection of a column and a row in a worksheet that can contain worksheet data, a formula and formatting.
+A box at the intersection of a column and a row.
+A cell can contain worksheet data, a formula, and formatting.

 The base interface that provides the functionality required to work with a worksheet cell and a range of cells.